Civil and Environmental Engineering Graduate Orientation:

 Internal fellowships and departmental fellowships: all new students are considered for these automatically with your application (you must apply by the priority deadline to be considered for the campus level fellowships).
 A few select students will be nominated by the department for Campus fellowships, which are extremely competitive.
 Then students may also receive departmental fellowships, which are decided on by our faculty in each research area.
 These may be partial or full support.

 - Graduate Student Researcher (GSR): You might be hired by a particular faculty member (your major adviser) to engage in research.
-GSR positions pay a salary, and also provide tuition and fee remission (in-state and NRST).
+GSR positions pay a salary, and also provide full tuition and fee remission (in-state and NRST).

-- Teaching Assistant (TA) and Readership Appointments
+- Teaching Assistant (TA), Readership, Tutor Appointments

 If you are interested in being hired as a Teaching Assistant (TA) or Reader for our department, please complete the application on our website.
 The application link is on the “Teaching Assistant and Readers” website.
 Please note, that for our department, applicants will be considered when there are openings for TA and Reader positions, however filling out the form does not ensure you will be offered a TA or Reader position (as we have many more students than positions available).
 Order of application submission does not factor into placement decisions, as long as you meet the deadline.